Elphidium: Life cycle

 Elphidium exhibits an alternation of generation in its life cycle.
-The megalosperic forms alternates with microspheric forms.
+The megalospheric forms alternates with microspheric forms.
 The microspheric forms are developed by the conjugation or syngamy.
 It means there is always an alternations of asexual (microspheric) and sexual (megalospheric) generation in Elphidium.

 The microspheric form reproduces asexually by fission to produce a number of amoebulae.
 The inner cytoplasm mass containing several nuclei creeps out of the shell and remains as a lump around it.
 A small amount of cytoplasm collects around each nucleus.
 As a result, a large number of amoeboid cells are formed.
-Each amoebula secretes the proloculum, formsrhizopodia, then it grows and forms other chambers of the shell to become a megalospheric forms.
+Each amoebula secretes the proloculus, forms rhizopodia, then it grows and forms other chambers of the shell to become a megalospheric forms.

 The megalospheric form reproduces sexually by syngamy or conjugation.
 During sexual reproduction in megalospheric forms, nucleus first breaks up into many small nuclei and the cytoplasm collects around each of these nuclei.
 The nuclei divide twice giving rise to a large haploid and known as isogametes.
 Isogametes of two different individuals fuse in pairs to form zygotes.
 These are then develops into microspheric form.

 The life cycle of Elphidium may be summarized as follows: the microspheric forms produce amoebulae by asexual fission which develops into megalospheric forms.
 The megalospheric forms produce flagellated isogametes which after syngamy produce zygotes that develop into microspheric forms.
 Thus, its life cycle clearly exhibits the phenomenon of alternations of asexual microspheric generations with sexual megalospheric generations.